open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-and-markdown.md

   - To use emojis in your profile, copy the actual emoji directly (e.g., '🐱' instead of ':emojicode:').
 You can find and copy emojis from [emojipedia](https://emojipedia.org/).
   - Task lists are supported on GitHub but not on MDwiki.
 They may look correct on GitHub but not on MDwiki.

-Finally, click "Create pull request" button and post the link to your GitHub Pages and profile pull request in the [discord server mobile intern channel](https://discord.com/channels/1079980988421132369/1131244649902772235):
+Finally, click "Create pull request" button and post the link to your GitHub Pages and profile pull request in the #vi-software channel on discord:

 > I'm on step 3 - GitHub and Markdown, please look at `https://YourUserName.github.io` and review my profile pull request `LinkToYourPullRequest`